If You Like This Wine, Try That: Your Guide to Finding Similar Wines You'll Love

 If You Love Chardonnay

 Chardonnay is the most misunderstood grape in the wine world, and most of the bad reputation it gets is the winemaker's fault, not the grape's.
 The heavily oaked, buttery, almost-sweet California-style bottles that put people off are a stylistic choice, and a fairly aggressive one.
-The same Chardonnay grape, grown in a cooler climate with no oak, produces something completely different: lean, bright, mineral, electric.
+That version is the reason why many people go through their ABC stage: Anything But Chardonnay.
+However, the same Chardonnay grape, grown in a cooler climate with no oak, produces something completely different: lean, bright, mineral, electric.

 Our Chardonnay guide is structured a little differently from the others because what Chardonnay drinkers actually love varies more than any other wine we cover.
 Some people love the richness and the body.
 Some love the oak and the vanilla.
-Some love the stone fruit.
+Some love the stone fruit aka peaches and apricots.
 Some love all of the above.
 The guide is almost diagnostic: figure out what you love about your Chardonnay, and it will route you to the right alternative.

-If you love the body and the stone fruit but want to try something that achieves it without oak: Viognier is the answer.
-Full body, peach and apricot and honey aromatics, silky texture, all from the grape itself without any barrel work.
-If you love the structure but want to understand what the grape actually is underneath the oak: Chablis is 100% Chardonnay from the cool northern edge of Burgundy, completely unoaked, and a revelation if the only Chardonnay you've had is the big California style.
-If you want to see how much complexity the barrel-and-age approach can actually produce when it's done properly: traditional White Rioja, labeled Crianza or Reserva, is where you look: serious oak character, Viura grape, a different fruit story, and usually under $20.
+If you love the body and the stone fruit but want to try something that achieves it without oak, Viognier is the answer.
+Full body, peach and apricot and honey aromas, silky texture, all from the grape itself without any barrels involved.
+If you love the structure of Chardonnay but want to understand what the grape actually is underneath the oak the answer is Chablis.
+Chablis is 100% Chardonnay from the cool northern edge of Burgundy, completely unoaked, and a revelation if the only Chardonnay you've had is the big California style.
+If you want to see how much complexity the barrel-and-age approach can actually produce when it's done properly, traditional White Rioja, labeled Crianza or Reserva, is where you look.
+Sometimes with a serious oak character, the Viura grape gives it a different fruit story, and usually can be found under $20.
 For Italian alternatives, Fiano from Campania and Verdicchio from Marche both offer the body and texture Chardonnay lovers recognize without replicating Chardonnay's flavors, and both are excellent values.
 And Grenache Blanc from southern France is for anyone who wants Chardonnay's full-bodied texture in a warmer, earthier, more food-friendly package.

 If You Love Sauvignon Blanc

-Sauvignon Blanc drinkers tend to know exactly what they want: crisp, dry, citrus and herbal freshness, and something that feels clean and alive.
-It's a specific brief, and when a Sauvignon Blanc delivers on it, there's really nothing else you'd rather drink with a piece of grilled fish or a bowl of Thai noodles.
+Sauvignon Blanc drinkers love the wine for what it delivers: crisp, dry, citrus and herbal freshness, and something that feels clean and alive.
+It's a specific experience, and when a Sauvignon Blanc delivers on it, there's really nothing else you'd rather drink with a piece of grilled fish or a bowl of Thai noodles.

 Wines Similar to Sauvignon Blanc